asafu-art/deepspeech-kabyle/README.md

 ### Parameters

 Parameters for the model:
-- `batch_size` : to specify the batch size for training, dev and test dataset
+- `batch_size` : ( default 96 ) to specify the batch size for training, dev and test dataset
+- `n_hidden` : ( default 2048 ) to specify the number of units in the first layer
-- `epoch` : to specify the number of epochs to run training for
+- `epoch` : ( default 75 ) to specify the number of epochs to run training for
-- `learning_rate` : to define the learning rate of the neural network
+- `learning_rate` : ( default 0.001 ) to define the learning rate of the neural network
-- `dropout` :  to define the dropout applied
+- `dropout` : ( default 0.05 ) to define the dropout applied
-- `lm_alpha`, `lm_beta` :  define language model alpha and beta parameters
+- `lm_alpha`, `lm_beta` : ( default 0.66 and 1.45 respectively) define language model alpha and beta parameters
+- `beam_width` : ( default 500 ) to define the beam width used by the decoder
+- `early_stop` : ( default 1 ) to indicate early stop during training to avoid overfitting
+- `duplicate_sentence_count` : ( default 1 ) to specify the maximum number of times a sentence can appear in the common-voice corpus

 These training parameters can always be modified at runtime using Docker environment variables.